Conversion and Tampering Regulations

 All manufacturers must prove that a given vehicle or engine conversion complies with EPA regulations.
 Required demonstration and notification procedures differ according to the age of the converted vehicle or engine.

-Vehicle owners and fleet managers interested in pursuing a conversion must work with the manufacturer or an authorized representative.
-The actual conversion work must be performed by a licensed technician associated with the manufacturer that holds the relevant emissions-related certifications and tampering exemptions.
+Vehicle owners and fleet managers interested in converting vehicles must work with the manufacturer or an authorized representative.
+The actual conversion work must be performed by a technician associated with the manufacturer that holds the relevant emissions-related certifications and tampering exemptions.

 New and Relatively New Vehicles and Engines: This category includes conversions that take place within a calendar year and not more than one year after the original model year of the vehicle or engine.
 Conversion kit manufacturers must submit applications to the EPA, including test data, certification fees, and other information.
 Vehicles and engines in this category need an EPA or CARB Certificate of Conformity to qualify for an exemption from the EPA’s tampering prohibition.
 The EPA or CARB then issues a certificate to verify that the appropriate regulations and requirements have been met.